 North Carolina’s revision process began with the September 2010 Climate Impacts Workshop held in Raleigh and continued with five regional workshops held during early 2011.
 You can find more information about these workshops under the “Related Information” menu.

-Help Us Later: Participate in future opportunities to review and comment on a variety of other topics, including species of greatest conservation need statewide conservation needs and priorities, and adaptive management strategies.
+Help Us Later: Participate in future opportunities to review and comment on a variety of other topics.

 If you have questions or need more information, contact Cindy Carr, Wildlife Action Plan Coordinator.